 Thanks to a job that has me writing about the affairs of the automotive industry, I have traveled the world without having to pay for airfares and accommodations.
 Which is a blessing, because I honestly don’t have the wherewithal to travel on my own outside of my annual visits to my parents overseas.

 I’d be a hypocrite if I said I didn’t enjoy this part of my work.
 Just the thought of leaving the country to experience another place is exciting in itself.
 So much so that some colleagues have taken to calling such trips “junkets.”
 But truth to tell, I love traveling not for the opportunity to sightsee or shop or eat, drink and be merry.
 I take pleasure in traveling because it humbles me.
 It shaves off my arrogance.
 It reminds me that I’m insignificant and that the world doesn’t revolve around me.

-Because we live in a fucked-up republic where cops can be bribed, government officials can be bought and judges can be owned, the sense of entitlement among our citizenry is incredibly exaggerated.
-We don’t like falling in line, we hate abiding by the rules, and we believe we can get away with anything (including murder, literally).
+Because we live in a screwed-up republic where cops can be bribed, government officials can be bought and judges can be owned, the sense of entitlement among our citizenry is incredibly exaggerated.
+We don’t like waiting in line, we hate abiding by the rules, and we believe we can get away with anything (including murder, literally).
 You will notice this in the supermarket, in the office and, of course, on the road.
-Everyone is an asshole because everyone thinks and feels like a big shot.
+Everyone is a jerk because everyone thinks and feels like a big shot.